SamSeabourn/trash-panda/README.md

 ## To test this extension:

-1. Build it: yarn build
+1. Build it: yarn build or download `package.zip` and unpack it
 2. Go to chrome://extensions
 3. Enable "Developer mode"
 4. Load dist/ as an unpacked extension
 5. Visit a page with a <pre> tag and add ?line=3&column=10 or :3:10 to the URL

+## Install